chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 compared to the theory of programming languages proper, but a pertinent concept that's often mentioned is the "depth" of embedded of an eDSL^5^.
-Depending on how DSLs are embedded in their host languages, eDSLs can either be "deep" or "shallow" embeddedings.
+Depending on how DSLs are embedded in their host languages, eDSLs can either be "deep" or "shallow" embeddings.
 A shallowly embedded language is little more than a library -- import constructs from the language and you're good to go.
 On the other hand, a deeply embedded language uses advanced metaprogramming or custom